Paccard Logo

 La Savoyarde

-the largest bell in France
+The largest bell in France

-Originally mounted as a free-standing tower, the bell was reinstalled as a back-standing tower in 1947 due to the excessive pressure it was placing on the belfry.
+Originally mounted as a free-standing tower, the bell was reinstalled as a back-standing tower in 1947 due to the excessive pressure it was exerting on the belfry.
 In June 1999, it was classified as a historical monument.
 Despite being made over a century ago, the “Savoyarde” remains the largest bell in France and is considered one of the most beautiful bells in the world.
+It is also important to note that the annexation of Savoy to France in 1860 was still relatively recent at the time.
+Therefore, the “Savoyarde” symbolizes both allegiance to France and embodies Savoyard pride and regional identity.

 01